bfox9900/ASMFORTH/ASMFORTH Overview.md

 #### Many 9900 instructions are one-to-one with ANS Forth

+    Name   Forth           9900
     ABS     ABS             ABS
     Invert  INVERT          INV
     Plus    +               A
     XOR     XOR             XOR

-The difference is that in ASMForth we must provide the Register names.
+The difference from Forth is that in ASMForth II we must provide the Register names.

     HEX
     01 R0 LD   \ load R0 with 1